 Craig was on the Clemency and Justice Reform Radiothon and due to the prison phone time limitation, was not able … Read the rest

-At the CAN-DO Foundation, we like to help the public get to know the prisoners we advocate for on a personal level, so this month we’d like to … Read the rest
+At the CAN-DO Foundation, we like to help the public get to know the prisoners we advocate for on a personal level, so this month we’d like to introduce you to a remarkable man, Michael Pelletier.
+A wheelchair … Read the rest

 The Conspiracy Case Against Amy Ralston Pofahl

-Amy Ralston Pofahl – (now Povah) was indicted, tried and convicted by the … Read the rest
+Amy Ralston Pofahl – (now Povah) was indicted, tried and convicted by the federal government in Waco, Texas in 1991.
+Amy was assigned a court appointed attorney whose only interest was to solicit … Read the rest

-As someone who has actually been through the process of receiving executive clemency (I served 9 years of a 24 year sentence before being granted clemency by President Bill … Read the rest
+As someone who has actually been through the process of receiving executive clemency (I served 9 years of a 24 year sentence before being granted clemency by President Bill Clinton), I thought I would share some important factual … Read the rest

 One very important asset when seeking clemency is the support of a Congress member or Senator.